 Associate Professor of Biochemistry, Biophysics and Structural BiologyLab Homepage: http://savagelab.org

 Cyanobacteria carry out photosynthetic carbon dioxide assimilation by controlling when and where these biochemical reactions occur.
-Perhaps most amazing is the use of a protein organelle, the carboxysome, to achieve improved activity of RuBisCO.
-RuBisCO is a notoriously bad enzyme, and it is thought the inside of the carboxysome provides a microenvironment within the cell of high carbon dioxide (and possibly low oxygen) as a means of improving rate and specificity.
+Perhaps most amazing is the use of a protein organelle, the carboxysome, to achieve improved activity of Rubisco.
+Rubisco is a notoriously bad enzyme, and it is thought the inside of the carboxysome provides a microenvironment within the cell of high carbon dioxide (and possibly low oxygen) as a means of improving rate and specificity.
 Despite numerous structural studies of carboxysome components, there are many open questions we are currently investigating related to how this massive complex self-assembles and functions in the context of the cellular milieu.
-For example, our systems model of the CCM (Mangan et al. 2016)suggests that pH, carbon transport, and carboxysome permeability are highly intertwined and we are interested in mechanisms that can control the permeability of the carboxysome shell.
+For example, our systems model of the CCM (Mangan et al. 2016) suggests that pH, carbon transport, and carboxysome permeability are highly intertwined and we are interested in mechanisms that can control the permeability of the carboxysome shell.
 Second, work from our group has demonstrated the inherent genetic modularity of the CCM may all for it to be transferred to other organisms in order to improve their growth (Bonacci et al. 2012).
 We are therefore also developing tractable genetic systems to explore, in a synthetic biological context, how CCMs can be constructed de novo.
-Finally, we are interested in elucidating novel regulatory pathways (Hood et al. 2016)and isolating uncharacterized components that contribute to CCM function.
+We have used high-throughput screening strategies to identify unknown components of the CCM (Desmarais et al. 2019), and in a recent paper, demonstrated a complete reconstitution of the CCM by porting it from a native to a heterologous host (Flamholz et al. 2020).
+The latter publication is the first such successful demonstration of a fully functional, engineered CCM.

 Understanding the Diversity and Functions of Protein Compartments